lanl/metconsin/docs/source/method.rst

     \vec{\psi}=B^{-1}\vec{c}^*(\vec{y})

 is an optimal solution to the linear program (where :math:`\vec{c}^*` is a subset of the constraints corresponding to the relevant index set), and this will *remain* an optimal solution for some time interval, even as :math:`\vec{y}` changes.
 We showed that if we have an FBA solution, we can find the basis :math:`B` by solving a second optimization problem.
-This is carried out by :py:func:`findWave <surfmod.SurfMod.findWave>`, which attempts to maximize the length of the time interval on which a basis will give optimal solutions.
+This is carried out by :py:func:`findWave <metconsin.surfmod.SurfMod.findWave>`, which attempts to maximize the length of the time interval on which a basis will give optimal solutions.
 Conveniently, the basis will give optimal solutions as long as it gives feasible solutions (which after we reformulate the problem simply means the fluxes are non-negative), so we can roughly estimate the time until a new basis is needed using the derivative of the constraints.